 Please watch excellent student testimonials HERE.

 Students enroll for a variety of reasons.
-Some of the reasons we hear most frequently are: (1) to grow in the knowledge and love of the faith; (2) to encounter Jesus personally through study and prayer; (3) to learn more about the Mass, the sacraments, the moral life of the church, and prayer; (4) to engage in and develop a community of like-minded Catholics to share the journey of conversion; (5) to catechize family members, especially children and grandchildren; (6) to learn how to explain and share the faith with others; (7) to find emotional and/or spiritual healing through study of the material and small group discussions; (8) to simply learn how to read the Bible and/or Catechism and be able to reference it when needed; and finally, (9) to feel more confident and effective to participate in parish ministries.
+Some of the reasons we hear most frequently are: (1) to grow in the knowledge and love of the faith; (2) to encounter Jesus personally through study and prayer; (3) to learn more about the Mass, the sacraments, the moral life of the church, and prayer; (4) to engage in and develop a community of like-minded Catholics to share in the journey of conversion; (5) to catechize family members, especially children and grandchildren; (6) to learn how to explain and share the faith with others; (7) to find emotional and/or spiritual healing through study of the material and small group discussions; (8) to simply learn how to read the Bible and/or Catechism and be able to reference it when needed; and finally, (9) to feel more confident and effective to participate in parish apostolates.

 Generally, the answer is yes.
 However, the curriculum was dramatically changed around 2003, so we highly recommend that anyone who took classes prior to that timeframe and did not graduate should re-take classes.
-Please contact the office for details.

 Schedule + Location Information

-For Biblical and Catechetical Schools, students will typically have a different instructor each year.
+Students will typically have a different instructor each year.
 This is a great benefit to the students because each instructor brings his/her own unique talents, perspectives, and witness to the classroom.

-Teacher assignments are announced and posted at the very beginning of the academic year, right around September 1.
+Teacher assignments are announced and posted at the very beginning of the Academic Year, right around September 1.
 All registered students will receive an email around Labor Day with their instructor’s name and contact information.

 Weekly Biblical and Catechetical School classes follow this format:

-15 minutes: Lectio Divina, Welcome, Announcements, etc.
+15 minutes: Welcome, Announcements, etc., and Lectio Divina

 25 minutes: Small Group time